Azure/KAN/docs/tutorial/concepts-azure-percept-for-open-source .md

 ### Prebuilt models from Model Zoo

-You can use prebuilt models from the [OpenVINO](https://docs.openvino.ai/latest/model_zoo.html) model zoo in your Edge AI solution.
+You can use prebuilt models from the model zoo in your Edge AI solution.
+Currently there are three models in the zoo:

+1. pedestrian and vehicle detection
+2. person detection
+3. vehicle attributes recognition

+In a future release the [OpenVINO](https://docs.openvino.ai/latest/model_zoo.html) model zoo will be available for importing into an AI skill.
 OpenVINO has 200 neural network models from which you can choose to best fit your solution.
 The models include model complexity and size considerations as well as support for acceleration hardware.
 Model Zoo models are already trained.

 ### Custom models with custom vision